ywamsendai/ywamsendai-docs/docs/students/faq.md

 ### Do I need a visa to attend?

-As a short-term missionary training programme, the YWAM Sendai DTS may be undertaken either without a visa if you are already a resident of Japan or a national/citizen of the [visa exemption measures countries](https://www.mofa.go.jp/j_info/visit/visa/short/novisa.html) (those that specify 90 days), or by applying for an [eVisa](https://www.evisa.mofa.go.jp/index).
-You may not take DTS on a visa of less than 90 days.
+A course may be undertaken either without a visa if you are already a resident of Japan or a national/citizen of the [visa exemption measures countries](https://www.mofa.go.jp/j_info/visit/visa/short/novisa.html) (those that specify 90 days), or by applying for an [eVisa](https://www.evisa.mofa.go.jp/index).
+Regrettably, you may not attend one of our courses on a visa of less than 90 days.
 Once you are accepted, we’ll send you further information, specific to you.

 ## Finances

-### What do school fees cover?
+### What do course fees cover?

-#### Training Phase
+#### Training Fee

-The published Training Phase fee covers registration, lectures, weekday meals & snacks, accommodation, and necessary transportation expenses during the phase.
+The published Training fee covers accommodation, internet, course content, course-related travel, and refreshments.

+Weekday meals are charged separately in cash.

-Personal expenses, weekend food, and airfare to and from Japan are not included in published Training Phase fees.
+All other personal expenses are not included in published Training fees.

-**Note:** You will be issued with a transporation IC card (icsca) for use for DTS-related travel.
+**Note:** You will be issued with a transporation IC card (icsca) for use for course-related travel.
 This is not to be used for personal travel (e.g. on weekends).
 It is your responsibility to ensure that this card is not lost.
 In the case that the card is lost, there will be a **fee of ¥2,500 to replace it**.

-#### Outreach Phase
+#### Outreach Costs

-The published Outreach Phase amount varies according to the cost of living in the nation where it occurs.
-This covers flights to and from overseas locations, main meals, accommodation, and necessary transportation expenses during the phase.
+For courses that include an Outreach Phase, the estimated cost will be communicated with you ahead of time.
+This varies according to the location and length of the Outreach.
+This generally covers transportation, main meals, accommodation, and any other necessary expenses.

-Personal expenses and any vaccination costs are not included in published Outreach Phase amount.
+Personal expenses and any vaccination costs are not included in communicated Outreach Cost.

 ### How do I pay?

-You can find details on how to make registration fee and Training Phase fee payments on the [Payment page](../about/payment.md).
+You can find details on how to make Training Fee payments on the [Payment page](../about/payment.md).

-**Please note that the Outreach Phase amount is to be given in cash to a designated Outreach leader**
+**Please note that the Outreach Cost is to be given in cash to a designated Outreach leader**

 ### When are payments due?